(Feels Like) Heaven

-"(Feels Like) Heaven" is a song by the Scottish new wave band Fiction Factory, released on 30 December 1983 as the second single from their debut studio album, Throw the Warped Wheel Out (1984).
+"(Feels Like) Heaven" is a song by the Scottish new wave band Fiction Factory, released by CBS Records on 30 December 1983 as the second single from their debut studio album, Throw the Warped Wheel Out (1984).
 The track was a hit in Switzerland, reaching No. 2 on the singles chart.
 In the UK, it peaked at No. 6.
 It also reached No. 10 in Germany, No. 12 in the Netherlands, No. 14 in Sweden, and No. 20 in Austria.

 The song was written by Kevin Patterson and Eddie Jordan shortly after they had formed Fiction Factory with Chic Medley.
 The lyric has been described by the band as "an anti-love song", while recognising that it has come to have a different meaning for different people.

 The song was referenced in Ariel Pink's 2017 single "Feels Like Heaven".

 Background

 Fiction Factory was formed in 1982 by vocalist Kevin Patterson, keyboardist Eddie Jordan and guitarist Chic Medley.
 The trio originally intended to write songs together for other artists rather than perform their own, but they received little record company interest until they formed a full band with the addition of bassist Graham McGreggor and drummer Mike Ogletree. "(Feels Like) Heaven" was written in 1982 and was one of the first songs that Jordan and Patterson wrote together.
 Speaking of the song, Patterson told Sounds in 1984, "I suppose to some it is milk pop and that was our intention – to write a commercial song that would get the companies interested.
 But it's not a very subtle song.
 It's not about loving somebody at all, it's about being loved by someone you absolutely despise."